modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/24_scOrdersDetail.md

-The Orders Detail chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart) to parse order details
+The scOrdersDetail chunk is used by the [scGetOrders Snippet](../Snippets/scGetOrders) to show the details of a single order.

 ## Default scOrdersDetail chunk